 Let them know you’re open for business.

-In today’s fast-paced world buyers want to see homes on their schedule.
-It can be inconvenient for sellers, but you have to play the game.
+In today’s fast-paced world, buyers want to see homes on their schedule.
+It can be inconvenient for sellers, but you need to play the game.

-Let's say you get a showing request for later in the day and I call you to confirm.
-You tell me you haven’t had a chance to clean up, it’s supper at 6 pm, your husband's got a sore tooth, and ask if I can tell them to come tomorrow.
+Let’s say you get a showing request for later in the day, and I call you to confirm.
+You tell me you haven’t had a chance to clean up, it’s supper at 6 pm, and your husband’s got a sore tooth—ask them to come by tomorrow.
 They won’t.
 Buyers move it down or off the list.
 They make the assumption you aren’t very motivated to sell.

 Every showing request is a potential winner.
-You never know from where or when your buyer will appear.
-Make the atmosphere friendly for potential buyers and you’ve created an advantage for yourself.
+You never know where or when your buyer will appear.
+Make the atmosphere friendly for potential buyers and create an advantage for yourself.

 Your Realtor needs to be as invested in this as you are.

-You should interview your Realtor.
-Lots of people don’t, you should.
-Your Realtor needs to be communicating in a way you understand, be available at all times, take great pictures and provide a compelling write-up.
+You should interview your Realtor, lots of people don’t—you should.
+Your Realtor needs to communicate in a way you understand, be available at all times, take great pictures and provide a compelling write-up.

-It is.
-Do the work getting your home ready and be rewarded with a better offer.
+Does it all seem like a lot of work?
+It is, but if you do the work you’ll be rewarded with a better offer.
 It works that way.

-His original list was “Price, Wages (buyer’s side commission) and Access”.
+His original list was “Price, Wages (buyer’s side commission) and Access.”
 I added “Clean it Up” to the list.
-You could skip the clean if you don't care how much your home sells for.
+You could skip the cleaning if you don’t care how much your home sells for 🙂